Psykotikism/Mutant_Tanks/README.md

 			// 1: ON
 			"Acid Rock Break"				"0"
 		}
+		// The Super Tank flies.
+		"Airborne Ability"
+		{
+			// Enable this ability.
+			// 0: OFF
+			// 1: ON
+			"Ability Enabled"				"0"

+			// The Super Tank has 1 out of this many chances to trigger the ability.
+			// Minimum: 1 (Greatest chance)
+			// Maximum: 9999999999 (Less chance)
+			"Airborne Chance"				"4"

+			// The Super Tank's ability effects last this long.
+			// Minimum: 0.1
+			// Maximum: 9999999999.0
+			"Airborne Duration"				"5.0"

+			// The Super Tank flies this fast.
+			// Minimum: 100.0
+			// Maximum: 500.0
+			"Airborne Speed"				"300.0"
+		}
+		// The Super Tank receives more damage from bullets and explosions than usual.
 		// The Super Tank takes away survivors' ammunition.
 		// "Ability Enabled" - When a survivor is within range of the Tank, their ammunition is taken away.
 		// "Ammo Hit" - When a survivor is hit by a Tank's claw or rock, their ammunition is taken away.